osagiefe/githubactions-aws-ec2-terraform-jenkins/README.md

 #### Project overview

-1.Docker Setup: Create an accout in Dockerhub to be able to deploy and store docker images activities.

-2.Github: Through the imagecreation.yml file script we are able to build and push docker images to dockerhub
+1.IAM user Setup: create an IAM user with administrative access and generate secret key and access key for that user.

+2.Github: Creet the prpject in gihuband clone to your root directory in your local terminal

-4.Github Configuration: We are oushing the code to gihub so it makes sens if other activities will be halppening on the gihub self hosted runner.
-We can specify which operating system we are connecting to in aws if its ubuntun, amazon etc
+4.Github Configuration: We are pushing our codes to github so it makes sense if other activities will be happening on the github hosted runner itself.
+We can specify which operating system we are connecting to in aws if its ubutun, amazon etc

-5.Docker - installed docker on the server, to enable you build docker images
+5.Create terraform files - icrete terraform files neccessacry for the provisioning
+6. Create backend.tf files to store terraform statefiles

 #### Prerequisites: